The 9 Best Ways Saunas Help Your Heart

 The Finnish Sauna Study

 In this study, researchers followed 2,315 middle-age Finnish men (age 42-60) for an average of 20.7 years to see if regular sauna use prevented heart disease and extended life.
-Even after controlling for the other cardiac risk factors, the risk of sudden cardiac death was 52% lower in the near daily sauna users when compared to those who rarely used the sauna.
-In addition, total mortality was also reduced by 17% in the frequent sauna users.
+Even after controlling for the other cardiac risk factors, the risk of sudden cardiac death was 52% lower in the near-daily sauna users when compared to those who rarely used the sauna.
+Also, total mortality was also reduced by 17% in the frequent sauna users.

-There are many possible ways that saunas protect the heart.
-Here are four of them:
+There are many possible ways that saunas help your heart.
+Here are nine of them:

 1. Stress Reduction